MR GARY NORTON

 Business Studies Educator

 Ms Petersen achieved a Bachelor of Commerce and Economic Management Sciences degree from the University of Stellenbosch.
 She then completed a Post Graduate Certificate in Education through UNISA.
-Presently, Ms Petersen is teaching Grades 10 and 11 Business Studies and she is the coordinator of the Grade 10 Market Day.
+Presently, Ms Petersen is teaching Grade 9 EMS, Grades 10 and 12 Business Studies and she is the coordinator of the Grade 10 Market Day.
 She works hard to encourage her students to strive for greatness, live to their fullest potential and see the best in themselves.
-Extramurally, Ms Petersen is involved in Swimming and Netball and she is the Teacher in Charge of the Learner Representative Council.
-Her hobbies include reading, traveling and spending time with family and friends.
+Extramurally, Ms Petersen is involved in Swimming and Netball and she is the Teacher in Charge of the Student Representative Council.
+Her hobbies include Reading, Traveling and spending time with family and friends.

 Ms Petersen’s family is her greatest inspiration and her favourite quote is, “Someday, everything will make perfect sense.
-So for now, laugh at the confusion, smile through the tears, be strong and keep reminding yourself that everything happens for a reason.” – John Mayer.
-She feels that Marist Brothers Linmeyer is a family, that it is a home away from home, a place for love and knowledge to flourish.
+So for now, laugh at the confusion, smile through the tears, be strong and keep reminding yourself that everything happens for a reason.” by John Mayer.
+She feels that Marist Brothers Linmeyer is a family, that it is a home-away- from-home, a place for love and knowledge to flourish.

 MRS DEBBIE PRETORIUS